jbowyers/chartinator/README.md

     // URL - The path to the Google AJAX API.
 Default: 'https://www.google.com/jsapi'
     urlJSAPI: 'https://www.google.com/jsapi',

+    // The Google Sheet key
+    // The id code of the Google sheet taken from the public url of your Google Sheet
+    // Default: false
+    googleSheetKey: false,

     // The data columns js array
+    // An array of object literals that define each column
     // Default: false
     columns: false,

     // Column indexes array - An array of column indexes defining where
-    // the data will be inserted into any existing data extracted from an HTML table
+    // the data will be inserted into any existing data extracted from an
+    // HTML table or Google Sheet
     // Default: false - js data array columns replace any existing columns
     // Note: when inserting more than one column be sure to increment index number
     // to account for previously inserted indexes
     colIndexes: false,

-    // The data rows js arrays
+    // Rows - The rows data-array
+    // If colIndexes array has values the row data will be inserted into the columns
+    // defined in the colindexes array.
+Otherwise the row data will be appended
+    // to any existing row data extracted from an HTML table or Google Sheet
     // Default: false
     rows: false,

+    // The jQuery selector of the HTML table element to extract the data from.
+    // Default: false - Checks if the element this plugin is applied to is an HTML table
+    tableSel: false,

-    // Ignore column indexes array - An array of column indexes to ignore in the HTML table
+    // Ignore row indexes array - An array of row index numbers to ignore
     // Default: []
+    // Note: Only works on data extracted from HTML tables or Google Sheets
+    // The headings row is index 0
+    ignoreRow: [],

+    // Ignore column indexes array
+    // An array of column indexes to ignore in the HTML table or Google Sheet
+    // Default: []
-    // Note: Only works when extracting data from HTML tables
+    // Note: Only works on data extracted from HTML tables or Google Sheets
     ignoreCol: [],

-    // The jQuery selector of the HTML table element to extract the data from.
+    // Transpose data Boolean - swap columns and rows
-    // Default: false - Chart extracts data and replaces the HTML table(s) selected above
+    // Default: false
+    // Note: Only works on data extracted from HTML tables or Google Sheets
-    tableSel: false,
+    transpose: false,

-    // The tooltip string - Defines a string for concatenating a custom tooltip.
+    // The tooltip concatenation - Defines a string for concatenating a custom tooltip.
     // Keywords: 'domain', 'data', 'label' - these will be replaced with current values
     // 'domain': the primary axis value, 'data': the data value, 'label': the column title
     // Default: false - use Google Charts tooltip defaults
-    // Note: Only works when extracting data from HTML tables
+    // Note: Only works when extracting data from HTML tables or Google Sheets
     // Not supported on pie, calendar charts
     tooltipConcat: false,

-    // The annotation string - Defines a string for concatenating a custom annotation.
+    // The annotation concatenation - Defines a string for concatenating a custom annotation.
     // Keywords: 'domain', 'data', 'label' - these will be replaced with current values
     // 'domain': the primary axis value, 'data': the data value, 'label': the column title
     // Default: false - use Google Charts annotation defaults
-    // Note: Only works when extracting data from HTML tables.
+    // Note: Only works when extracting data from HTML tables or Google Sheets.
     // Not supported on pie, geo, calendar charts
     annotationConcat: false,